Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-6425 is a privacy vulnerability discovered in the WebCompat WebExtension shipped with Firefox.
-The vulnerability was disclosed on June 24, 2025, affecting Firefox versions < 140, Firefox ESR < 115.25, and Firefox ESR < 128.12.
-The issue was reported by security researcher Rob Wu and was classified as having moderate impact (Mozilla Advisory).
+CVE-2025-6425 is a privacy vulnerability discovered in the WebCompat extension shipped with Mozilla Firefox and Thunderbird.
+The vulnerability was disclosed on June 24, 2025, and affects Firefox versions < 140, Firefox ESR < 115.25, Firefox ESR < 128.12, Thunderbird < 140, and Thunderbird < 128.12.
+The issue was reported by security researcher Rob Wu and was assigned a moderate severity rating (Mozilla Advisory, NVD).

-The vulnerability stems from the WebCompat extension exposing a persistent UUID through enumerable resources via the webRequest API.
-This UUID persisted between containers and normal/private browsing mode, though not across profiles.
-The vulnerability has been assigned a CVSS 3.1 Base Score of 4.3 (MEDIUM) with a vector string of CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:L/I:N/A:N, indicating a low-complexity network attack vector with user interaction required (NVD).
+The vulnerability allows an attacker to enumerate resources from the WebCompat extension to obtain a persistent UUID that identifies the browser.
+This UUID persists between containers and normal/private browsing mode, though not between profiles.
+The vulnerability has been assigned a CVSS v3.1 base score of 4.3 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:L/I:N/A:N, indicating network accessibility with low attack complexity and requiring user interaction (NVD).

 Source: This report was generated using AI